An obstetrician whose evidence based approach was ahead of its time

 The Late Professor Richard Johanson’s contribution to the safe care of women and their babies during pregnancy and childbirth was exceptional.

-The Baby Lifeline BIRTH Series was produced in response to the CESDI reports and launched in 2000 led by the Late Richard Johanson and his team at North Staffordshire NHS.
+The Baby Lifeline BIRTH Series (Bringing Interactive Responsive Training to Hospitals) was produced in response to the CESDI reports and launched in 2000 led by the Late Richard Johanson and his team at North Staffordshire NHS.

 Early in his career he became hooked by the challenges of caring for women in both normal and complicated childbirth.
 He progressed from senior house officer in obstetrics to registrar, research fellow, senior registrar, lecturer, and senior lecturer/consultant all in North Staffordshire Hospital.
 Along the way he spent time in Kwazulu, Kathmandu (where he undertook his work for his Cambridge MD) and in Cape Town, where he did a great deal of further valuable research.
 He was promoted to professor at Keele University in 2001 in recognition of his unquestionable academic contribution to the research of women in pregnancy and childbirth.